-Tanzania has a population of 46 million with an estimated 18,400 deafblind people.
+Tanzania has a population of 46 million with an estimated 18,400 people with deafblindness.

-Families are often large, many live in poverty and the demands of caring for a deafblind child can be overwhelming.
-They are often ostracised, and without support from Sense International many deafblind children will die before the age of five.
+Families are often large, many live in poverty and the demands of caring for a child with deafblindness can be overwhelming.
+They are often ostracised and without support from Sense International, many children with deafblindness will die before the age of five.

 Sense International Tanzania started work in 2006.
-There are now ten schools in the country which have specialist units for deafblind children, which we have supported with training, assessments, learning materials and by developing a standardised curriculum.
+There are now ten schools in the country which have specialist units for children with deafblindness, which we have supported with training, assessments, learning materials and by developing a standardised curriculum.

 “Chausika had a tough start to life – the fifth of seven children.
 She couldn’t communicate, walk or look after herself.
 Now she interacts happily with her brothers and sisters, can feed herself and is learning daily living skills.”